dlr-wf/Qiskit-Quantum-Espresso-Driver/README.md

 # Qiskit Quantum Espresso Driver
 [![DOI](https://zenodo.org/badge/742501230.svg)](https://zenodo.org/doi/10.5281/zenodo.10513424)

+## Disclaimer:
+Since [qiskit_nature](https://qiskit-community.github.io/qiskit-nature/) does indirectly not support complex expansion coefficients (see [this issue](https://github.com/qiskit-community/qiskit-nature/issues/1351)) the provided code does currently not work with qiskit_nature.

 ## Introduction
 This repository provides an interface between the [QuantumEspresso](https://www.quantum-espresso.org/) DFT software and [Qiskit](https://www.ibm.com/quantum/qiskit).
 QuantumEspresso uses a plane-wave basis to express the Kohn-Sham orbitals.
 We extract the Kohn-Sham orbitals from a QuantumEspresso calculation to construct a many-body hamiltonian in Qiskit by calculating the necessary matrix elements.